When a Stranger Calls (1979 film): Home media

 The film was released on VHS by Columbia Pictures Home Entertainment in 1981, and reissued in 1986.

 A DVD release was distributed by Sony Pictures Home Entertainment on October 9, 2001, with the only supplements being bonus trailers.
-A Blu-ray version of the film was eventually released by Mill Creek Entertainment in a double feature with Happy Birthday to Me (1981) on March 26, 2013.
+A Blu-ray version of the film was released by Mill Creek Entertainment in a double feature with Happy Birthday to Me (1981) on March 26, 2013.
 Neither film contains any special features on the disc.

-The film was eventually released as a stand-alone on Blu-ray on February 11, 2020 by Mill Creek Entertainment with packaging designed to look like a VHS.
+The film was eventually released as a stand-alone on Blu-ray on February 11, 2020, by Mill Creek Entertainment with packaging designed to look like a VHS.

 In the United Kingdom, Second Sight announced a special edition Blu-ray, which was released on December 17, 2018.
 The Blu-ray includes a brand new scan and restoration, plus the sequel When a Stranger Calls Back, a new scan and restoration of the original short film The Sitter, a reversible sleeve with new artwork by Obviously Creative and original poster artwork, as well as interviews with director Fred Walton, Carol Kane, Rutanya Alda, composer Dana Kaproff, the "limited edition" original soundtrack CD, along with a 40-page perfect-bound booklet with a new essay by Kevin Lyons.
 A standard edition without the soundtrack and booklet was released by Second Sight on July 1, 2019.

+Sequel and remake

+A sequel, When a Stranger Calls Back, was broadcast on Showtime on April 4, 1993.

+A remake was theatrically released on February 3, 2006.